townleym/absenteeism-grad/README.md

 # Intro

 This is an active project analyzing data from the US Department of Education to understand the relationship between chronic absenteeism and graduation rates.

-It is an ecological analysis of all of the high schools in the US.
+It is an ecological analysis of about 20,000 high schools in the US.

-*Caveat:* Much of this is actively in progress.
+**Caveat:** Much of this is actively in progress.
 As of this writing (2/20/2019) the propensity models (espeically) are incomplete

 # Purpose